 Humans are more complicated than computers.
 It’s the truth.
 Computers work in algorithms, the human mind is not.
 I can learn the whereabouts of web programming and all that technical matters even I’m not a graduate of computer science.

-After college, I realized that life was really unfair.
-There were always inaccurate labeling and gossips behind my back even if you tried to please people around you.
-You might think that the closest people to you are proud of your achievements but it turned out to be, they are not.
+After college, I realized that life was unfair.
+There were always inaccurate labeling and gossips behind my back even if you tried to please people.
+You might think that the closest people around you are proud of your achievements but it turned out to be, they are not.
 They will nail you down until your ego is smashed into pieces.
 If these people don’t love me then I can’t force them to do so.

 Inside me, I know that my mom is always watching from above.
 She’ll give me the courage I need all the time.

-It really hurts to be criticized but I have to deal with it.
+It hurts to be criticized but I need to deal with it.
 There’s no other effective way of solving your problems than moving yourself toward it, right?

-There’s only one you and me in this world and whoever you are; boy, girl, young, old, gay, bisexual, lesbian, nerd, hot, ectomorph, introvert, extrovert, doctor, paralyzed, mentally-retarded, jerk, player, white, black, tall, petite, athlete, prostitute, porn star or businessman, you can still stand tall and make a difference.
+There’s only one you and me in this world.
+Whoever you are – boy, girl, young, old, gay, bisexual, lesbian, nerd, hot, ectomorph, gifted mesomorph, introvert, extrovert, doctor, paralyzed, mentally-retarded, jerk, player, white, black, tall, petite, athlete, prostitute, porn star or businessman, you can still stand tall and make a difference.

 Yes, life is a journey that is filled with roadblocks and detours.
 But people, myself included, can still survive.

-Fighting my physical and emotional insecurities is the greatest battle I need to survive.
+Fighting my physical and psychological insecurities is the greatest battle I need to survive.
 It’s like a curse of fate – a test.
-It’s not my choice to be like this but what can I do?
+It’s not my choice to be one this but what can I do?
 Quit?
 Come on, quitters never win.
 I don’t consider myself a winner.
-I am a survivor.
-A survivor has his own limitations.
+I’m a survivor.
+A survivor understands his limitations.
 He gets tired but he never quits.